 - To cook the fish, dip each piece into the blackened rub and coat well on all sides.
 Place the seasoned fish in the hot oil, cooking each side for about 3 minutes, or until flaky and white.
 Transfer the cooked fish to a separate bowl or plate and repeat for the rest of the batch.

-- Serve in the tortilla of your choice with the Chunky Mexican Coleslaw, fish, cilantro, jalapeno, lime juice, and sprinkle of sea salt.
+- To assemble a taco: place the fish in the tortilla of your choice, then top with the Mexican slaw, additional chopped cilantro, jalapeno, lime juice, and sprinkle of sea salt.